convenient/hyper-dimensional-mazes/README.md

 See [`src/graph/maze/mazesidewinder.h`](src/graph/maze/mazesidewinder.h)
 and click [here](http://weblog.jamisbuck.org/2011/2/3/maze-generation-sidewinder-algorithm) to read more about this algorithm.

 The sidewinder algorithm is similar to the binary algorithm, however it results in one spanning path along a single axis of the maze.
-I refer to this as the "backbone" and you can see it on the left hand side of the 2D generation below.

-The backbone and associated generation logic was very difficult to abstract for higher dimensions, and my solution is very buggy.
-The code fails far more frequently than it runs, and in order to get any usable output I had to reduce the size of the maze as the dimensions increase.
+I refer to this as the "backbone" and you can see it on the left hand side of the 2D graph below.
+The backbone and associated generation logic was very difficult to abstract for higher dimensions, and the solution shown here is very buggy.
+The code fails far more frequently than it runs, and in order to get any usable output the size of the maze had to be reduced significantly.

 ### Sidewinder 2D and 3D

 Despite the failings of this algorithm when it runs you can still see a similar pattern in the small 3D maze as in the 2D maze, both solutions pass through the backbone on one axis.
+In the 3D maze the solution intersects with 5 "backbone" nodes, these nodes are the the ones furthest away from the end node.

 ![sidewinder2d](readme/sidewinder_2d.gif)
 ![sidewinder2d_solution](readme/sidewinder_2d.png)